alexanderjeurissen/bin-wrapper/README.md

 two options `--stdout` and `--stderr` can be configured.

-two modes are supported:
+three modes are supported:
-- Proxy => simply pass-through the stdout and stderr (default behaviour)
+- `Proxy` => simply pass-through the stdout and stderr (default behaviour)
-- Capture => consume stdout and stderr and print it to logs
+- `Capture` => consume stdout and stderr and print it to logs
   - prints `stdout` to TRACE log level
   - prints `stderr` to DEBUG log level
+- `CaptureForMachines` => consume stdout and stderr and print it to logs if the script is run by a machine (aka not a terminal).

 #### Env variable guards

 Bin-wrapper provides the option to define env variable guards.
 This removes the need for bin-stubs like this:

 ```sh